fortrabbit/help/docs/too-many-login-attempts.md

 ### Before contacting support

 Please assure that your connection has worked before.
-When you have not been able to connect before, chances are very very high that this is NOT blocking but instead some configuration problem.
+If you have not been able to connect before, chances are very very high that this is NOT blocking but instead some configuration problem.
 Please see our [access methods troubleshooting section](/access-methods#toc-troubleshooting) next and make sure that you can rule out other issues.

-Also, get to connect from a different IP.
+Also, try to connect from a different IP.
 You can do so by switching the WIFI or by restarting your router.

 ### Contacting support